websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 # Troubleshooting Elasticsearch Installation

-Sometimes things don't go as planned.
-If you've set up Liferay DXP with Elasticsearch in remote mode, but Liferay DXP can't connect to Elasticsearch, check these things:
+If you've set up [Liferay DXP with Elasticsearch](./installing-elasticsearch.md) in remote mode, but Liferay DXP can't connect to Elasticsearch, check these things:

 **Cluster name:** The value of the `cluster.name` property in `elasticsearch.yml` must match the `clusterName` property configured in the Liferay DXP Elasticsearch connector.